 Launch Period (October–November 2025):

-- High Demand: Expect sellouts within hours/days
+- High Demand: Expect sellouts within hours or days of launch

-- Recommendation: Pre-order from official retailers
+- Recommendation: Pre-order directly from official brand retailers

 Holiday Season (December 2025):

-- Improved Availability: Restocks more frequent
+- Improved Availability: Restocks becoming more frequent

-- Bundle Deals: Free accessories, extended warranties
+- Bundle Deals: Free accessories and extended warranties from some retailers

 Post-Launch (January–March 2026):

-- Stable Stock: Most models readily available
+- Stable Stock: Most models readily available across retailers

-- Price Drops: Early adopter pricing ends
+- Price Drops: Early adopter premium begins to soften

-- Refurbished Market: First units appear
+- Refurbished Market: First certified refurbished units appearing

 Where to Pre-Order & Buy